georchestra/georchestra/INSTALL.md

         psql -d georchestra -f /tmp/ldapadmin.sql
-        psql -d georchestra -c 'GRANT ALL PRIVILEGES ON SCHEMA ldapadmin TO "www-data";' psql -d georchestra -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA ldapadmin TO "www-data";'
+        psql -d georchestra -c 'GRANT ALL PRIVILEGES ON SCHEMA ldapadmin TO "www-data";' psql -d georchestra -c 'GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA ldapadmin TO "www-data";' psql -d georchestra -c 'GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA ldapadmin TO "www-data";'

  * if shared.download_form.activated is true in your setup (false by default):